EtiennePASSOT/SQA-assignment-group9/README.md

 **What's a pull request ?**

 A pull request in programming could be defined as a way to ask for a code review on a feature or a piece of code we have done and on which we want a feedback from our colleagues.
-It's a very useful and a common way in programming to ensure that the code is working correctly, following the coding styles and convention that have been chose for the project and mostly that the piece of code is able to be added to the existing one without any problem.
+It's a very useful and a common way in programming to ensure that the code is working correctly, following the coding styles and convention that have been chosen for the project and mostly that the piece of code is able to be added to the existing one without any problem.

 **How to create a pull request in GitHub**

 First, you need to commit and push a piece of code on the branch you are working on.
-This can be done either on GitHub directly, by using and IDE or even using terminal with Git command.
+This can be done either on GitHub directly, by using an IDE or even using terminal with Git command.

 Then, you have to on your GitHub repository, in the pull request section.
 Click on the button "New pull request", select first the branch where you want to merge the code and second, the branch from which you want to merge i.e the branch where you just pushed your code.